JakeStanger/ironbar/README.md

 ---

 <div align="center">
-A customisable and feature-rich GTK bar for wlroots compositors, written in Rust.
+A customisable and feature-rich GTK4 bar for Wayland compositors, written in Rust.

 Ironbar is designed to support anything from a lightweight bar to a full desktop panel with ease.